-Lynda Szymanski serves as interim associate provost, supporting the work of academic affairs, providing institutional and historical context, and assisting new academic leaders in their transition.
+Lynda Szymanski serves as associate provost, supporting the work of academic affairs, providing institutional and historical context, and assisting new academic leaders in their transition.

 Dr. Szymanski earned a bachelor’s degree from Connecticut College and a doctorate in clinical psychology from West Virginia University.
 She joined the Psychology department at St. Kate’s in 1998 after completing her pre-doctoral internship at the Brown University School of Medicine in Providence, RI and her post-doctoral fellowship at Rush-Presbyterian- St. Luke’s Medical Center in Chicago.
 Dr. Szymanski’s area of specialty is health psychology; her research focuses primarily on women’s health and body image concerns.
 She was a recipient of the Faculty Teaching and Advising Award in 2009.
 Dr. Szymanski served as Associate Dean of the School of Humanities, Arts, and Sciences from 2010-2013 during which time she led the development of the St. Catherine University Collaborative Undergraduate Research Program which she directed through the summer of 2017.
 She is currently serving a three-year term as Councilor in the Undergraduate Research Program Director Division of the Council for Undergraduate Research.